jdgwartney/boundary-plugin-postgresql/readme.md

 sudo python get-pip.py
 pip install psycopg2

+##Install as a private plugin (during beta testing)
+Use the command:

+>curl https://api.graphdat.com/v1/plugins/private/PostgreSQL/leefarrar/BPPostgreSQLPlugin -X PUT -u <your email>:<Your API Token>

 ##Metrics
 To limit additional metrics the plugin currently provides the below metrics but can easily be extended to provide per DB metrics
 (see code comments) Or make custom collections if required.